artstorm/paypal-donations/readme.txt

 == Description ==

 Adds a PayPal donation shortcode and sidebar Widget to WordPress.
 The options menu lets you setup you PayPal ID and a few other optional settings.
 You can choose which donation button you want to use or if you want to use your own button.
-You can also set an optional default purpose and reference which can be overridden on each inserted instance with the shortcode options.
-There is also settings for currency, custom payment page style and the return page.
+You can also set an optional default purpose and reference which can be overridden on each inserted instance with the shortcode options or in the Widget settings.
+There is also options available for currency, custom payment page style and the return page.

 **Widget**